Rogue is under Reconstruction!

 Cunning Action

-Starting at 2nd level, your quick thinking and agility allow you to move and act quickly.
-You can take a bonus action on each of your turns in combat to take the Dash, Disengage, or Hide action.
+Starting at 2nd level, you can take advantage of your superior mobility.
+When you are not wearing medium or heavy armour, you can use a bonus action to take the Dash, Disengage, or Hide action.

 Roguish Archetype